maxsonyang/cs10-react/docs/configuring/course-data-config.md

 ### Quotes

 Quotes need to be used if you have any kind of text with `": "` or `" -<string>"`, as this gets misinterpreted by yaml.
+If you're really not sure, just use quotes anyways.

 ## Once you're done

 Congrats, you did most of the work required in setting up... essentially the entire site.
 Assuming there are no changes required from the interface, things like the front page and semester calendar should be working already.
 Next up are probably the syllabus or staff page.